WillNickols/assembly_workflow/README.rst

 **Assembly workflow**
 ========================
-This assembly workflow produces quality-controlled metagenomic assembled genomes (MAGs) and profiles the composition of microbial communitites from metagenomic shotgun sequencing.
+This assembly workflow produces quality-controlled metagenomic assembled genomes (MAGs) and profiles the composition of microbial communities from metagenomic shotgun sequencing.
 The pipeline is based on Aaron Walsh's pets assembly workflow and `Segata et al. 2019 <https://doi.org/10.1016/j.cell.2019.01.001>`_.
 For queries, contact Will Nickols (willnickols@college.harvard.edu).

 **Overview**
 ................